Does Queen Elizabeth II Really Eat Roast Swan At Christmas?

 “I know that the Queen has a rather simple palette when it comes to food, and since she owns all of the mute swans in England and Wales, I find it hard to believe she’d dine on them.”

-The Queen’s former chef Darren McGrady also has no recollection of cooking swan for the royals on Christmas morning.
+The queen’s former chef Darren McGrady also has no recollection of cooking swan for the royals on Christmas morning.

 The cook said, “They’re actually boring when it comes to festivities.
 They didn’t do hams or anything, just traditional turkeys.”